LucasP1vko/MVHUB/README.md

 - The gallery will provide the user with overview images to see what the machine look like and closer look at different sections of interface.
 - This section is valuable to the user as they will be able to easily identify different sections of the device and also get familiar with general visual presentation of the device.
 - Images can be enlarged to see smaller details of interface.
+- Below you can find gallery in 2 versions for each size of screen: desktop, laptop and mobile.

 <div align="center">
   <img src="https://github.com/LucasP1vko/MVHUB/blob/main/assets/readme_files/gallery_desktop.png" width=750px